alyersin/property-management/docs/architecture/COMPONENT_INTERACTIONS.md

 # 🔗 Component Interactions & Data Flow

-> **Update – November 2025**
+> **Update – December 2024**
-> Tenants were removed and financial tracking now lives exclusively in the Expenses page.
-Historical diagrams remain for reference; current feature scope is documented in `docs/removed-elements/REMOVED_ELEMENTS_DOCUMENTATION.md`.
+> Tenant management has been restored.
+The application now includes full tenant CRUD operations and property-tenant relationship management.
+All features are documented in the current architecture.

 ## 📊 Component Interaction Diagram